ThePlantAide.com

 2. Ideal Light Conditions for Monstera

-Monsteras prefer bright, indirect light for optimal growth.
+Monstera plants prefer bright, indirect light for 6–8 hours daily.
 Here’s how to achieve this:

-Bright Indirect Light: Place the plant near an east- or north-facing window where sunlight is gentle.
-A sheer curtain can diffuse harsh rays from south/west windows.
+Bright Indirect Light: Place your Monstera near an east- or north-facing window where it receives filtered sunlight.
+A sheer curtain can help diffuse harsh rays from south- or west-facing windows.

 3. Optimal Temperature Range